AavaGames/obsidian-rename-file-to-selection/README.md

 [sanitize-filename-ts](https://github.com/hfour/sanitize-filename-ts) - to sanitize selection for filenames

 ## Donation
 If you'd like to buy me a cup of coffee, buy one of my games on [itch.io](https://aavagames.itch.io/).
-Cheers.
+Thanks!